ptrckqn/shadibeshai-website/src/pages/lab.md

         supervised by Dr. Shadi Beshai.
 Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
+    - title: Nicole Del Rosario
+      sub: Master's Student
+      body: Nicole graduated from the University of Winnipeg with her B.A.
+(Hons.) in Psychology.
+She is currently in her second year of the M.A. program in Clinical Psychology at the University of Regina.
+Her Master's thesis focuses on public perceptions of mindfulness-based programs, and whether brief and specific psychoeducation may improve these perceptions.
+This research is funded by a Joseph-Armand Bombardier Canada Graduate Master's Scholarship.
+Additional research and clinical interests include exploring barriers to mental health service use and group therapy.
+When not in the lab, she enjoys roller skating and scrapbooking
+      image: /uploads/nicole-delrosario.jpg
 alumni:
   title: Lab Alumni
   bio: